yidakra/rainscribe/README.md

 - **Stream doesn't play**: Verify that the HLS source URL is accessible and check system logs with `SYSTEM_LOG_LEVEL=DEBUG`.
 - **Multiple captions showing**: Only one caption track should be active at a time.
 Use the language buttons to switch between tracks.
 - **Container fails to start**: Ensure all required ports are available and the environment variables are set correctly.
+- **Caption timing issues**: If captions appear out of sync, check the logs for timing information and ensure both FFmpeg instances are running properly.

 ## License